everydeveloper/tensorFlow-course/responses/03-train.md

+*That's right!* ✔️

+Softmax activation not only flattens each value (between 0 and 1) but also scales everything to add up to 1.

 ## Training the Model
 Models must be both compiled and trained prior to use.
 When compiling we must define a few more parameters that control how models are updated during training (optimizer), how the model's accuracy is measured during training (loss function), and what is to be measured to determine the model's accuracy (metrics).
 These values were selected for this project, yet are generally dependent on the model's intent and expected input and output.

 ```console
 >>> model.compile( optimizer = 'adam', loss = 'sparse_categorical_crossentropy', metrics = ['accuracy'])
 >>>
 ```

 Now we can begin training our model!
 Now, with already having generated and compiled the model, the code required to train the model is a single line.

 ```console
 >>> model.fit(train_images, train_labels, epochs=5)